-It’s especially useful for keeping the kids entertained when you’re away from home or if you spend a lot of time bouncing around hotels as part of your job.
+This is especially useful for keeping the kids entertained when you’re away from home or if you spend a lot of time bouncing around hotels as part of your job.
 After all, there’s only so long you can watch MTV and international news channels before you start pulling your hair out.

 However, the perception is that you need a Plex Pass to watch remotely.
 It’s not true.
 All users can stream remotely providing you’ve configured your Plex Server correctly.
-Head to Settings > Server > Remote Access > Enable Remote Access to set it up.
+Head to Settings > Remote Access > Enable Remote Access to set it up.

-In this regard, the Plex Pass is only useful if you’re going to be in a place with no internet — it lets you save content directly onto your device.
+In this regard, the Plex Pass is only useful if you’re going to be in a place with no internet—it lets you save content directly onto your device.

 2. Use Plex on Mobile